bertptrs/marty/README.md

 As you are probably going to use Smarty as your preferred template language, I suggest you add marty to the auto-initialize list.

+If Marty is initialized, it will render any view with the extension ".smarty.php".
+While this is not the _default_ extension for Smarty files (which is .tpl) but it is the best we can do while avoiding conflicts with Mako.

 To do
 -----